qnzhou/trianglelite/README.md

 ## Detailed usage

-There are basically 3 steps in using trianglelite: import input, configure, run and extract output.
+There are basically 4 steps in using TriangleLite: import input, configure, run and extract output.

 ### Input